vzakharov/finn/guides/mission_improbable/03_behavior.md

 War has its drudgery – long waits, guard duty, chores.
 Do your share.
 If you’re always shirking the lousy jobs (latrine digging, bunker cleaning) while also ducking the fighting, your peers will resent you.

-> **“While you won’t take life, you’ll risk your own comfort to save lives or make life easier for your comrades.”**

 Paradoxically, pulling extra weight in the non-violent dirty work can buy you goodwill (“Yeah, Jones won’t shoot an enemy, but damn, he always volunteers to clean the latrines and haul water.
 Let him be.”).
 Show courage in nonviolent ways: run into the mortar barrage to pull a wounded friend to safety, volunteer to fix the comms under fire.

 These acts, which don’t involve killing, can earn respect.
 The squad might forgive that you won’t fire a rifle if they see you have guts and contribute to keeping *them* alive.